-Door adjustments can be affected by:
+Main door adjustment can be affected by:

-- The trailer being improperly leveled (causing twisting of trailer body/shell). - Striker bolt alignment being out of adjustment, (striker bolt is adjustable). - Door has come open at some point introducing a change to the contour of the door frame (check for sheared rivets on interior skin of door).

-When using the stabilizers (for eliminating movementnot leveling) on your Airstream be sure to check the fit of your doors before and after extending stabilizers.
-The fit of the doors can be affected if the trailer is not level side to side and front to back.
+- The trailer being improperly leveled (causing twisting of trailer body/shell). - Striker bolt alignment being out of adjustment, (striker bolt is adjustable). - Screen door being out of adjustment, resulting in a situation of the door rubbing the frame, or not closing flush (which will create pressure on the door). - Main door has come open at some point introducing a change to the contour of the door frame (check for sheared rivets on interior skin of door). - When using the stabilizers (for eliminating movementnot leveling) on your Airstream be sure to check the fit of your main door before and after extending stabilizers.
+The fit of the main door can be affected if trailer is not level side to side and front to back.